STOmics/SAW/README.md

     -refIndex : reference genome indexed folder, please build before running SAW analysis -speciesName : species of the sample
-    -tissueType : tissue type of the sample -annotationsFile :  annotations file in GFF or GTF format, the file must contain gene and exon annotations -threads : the number of threads to be used for running this pipeline -sif : SAW sif file path
+    -tissueType : tissue type of the sample -annotationFile :  annotations file in GFF or GTF format, the file must contain gene and exon annotations -threads : the number of threads to be used for running this pipeline -sif : SAW sif file path
     -outDir : output directory path